 If your tax return is selected for review because you claimed the deduction for deposits into a first-time home buyer savings account, this worksheet can be submitted as a summary.
 However, you may still be asked to provide other information such as copies of bank statements and cancelled checks.

 Questions?
-Please call us toll free at (866) 859-2254 (in Helena, 444-6900), or access the Montana State University Extension MontGuide at www.montana.edu/extensionecon/savingspublications.html.
+Please call us at (406) 444-6900, or access the Montana State University Extension MontGuide at www.montana.edu/extensionecon/savingspublications.html.